-4.1.3 OPW Flood Mapping
+4.4 OPW Flood Mapping

-Figure 6.0 below appears to show that the application site is not at risk of Fluvial and or Pluvial flooding.
-The mapping data suggests that the land to the west of the site is at risk from Fluvial flooding.
+Figure 7 below appears to show that the application site is not at risk of fluvial, pluvial and or coastal flooding.
+The mapping data suggests that the land to the north and south of the site is at risk from fluvial flooding.